e271828e/Flight.jl/docs/notes/design/framework_spec.md

 | `Int`/`Bool`/enum leaves, abstract reference-typed entries | as it always was | what the declared bound admits |

-A `T` entry is what a promoting consumer writes, and it is the overwhelmingly common case: a walking producer, a frozen discrete producer and a root [slot](#g-slot) are all admissible behind it, so substitution stays intact.
+A `T` entry is what a promoting consumer writes, and it is the overwhelmingly common case: a walking producer, a frozen discrete producer and a [root input](#g-root-input) are all admissible behind it, so substitution stays intact.

 A `Float64` entry is the **FFI door**: this input must never carry partials.
 A [component](#g-component) whose internals cannot propagate `Dual`s — an opaque